-4 The normal pensionable age of the KNH is 65, though Japan has special arrangements for a transition period between 2000 and 2025.
-See Takayama (2003b) for more details.
+4 The normal pensionable age of the KNH is 65, though Japan has special administrative expenses as well.

-The aggregate amount of social security pension benefits will be around 44 trillion yen in 2003, which is equivalent to 12 percent of her national income of the same year.
+The aggregate amount of social security pension benefits was around 44 trillion yen in 2003, which is equivalent to about 9 percent of her GDP of the same year.